KawasakiLucas/olist-ecommerce/data/README.md

 <h2 align="left">olist_customers_dataset</h2>

 This dataset has information about the customer and their location.
 Use it to identify unique customers in the orders dataset and to find the orders delivery location.
+Each order is assigned to a unique customer_id.
+This means that the same customer will get different ids for different orders.
+The purpose of having a customer_unique_id on the dataset is to allow you to identify customers that made repurchases at the store.
+Otherwise you would find that each order had a different customer associated with.

 - `customer_id`: key to the orders dataset.
 Each order has a unique customer_id.
 - `customer_unique_id`: unique identifier of a customer.